A geometric approach in non-parametric Changepoint detection in circular data: Intrinsic geometry of torus

-The CUSUM technique \cite[see][]{grabovsky2001change} is used to construct the test statistic identifying the changepoint in the concentration, whereas a likelihood ratio \cite[see][]{ghosh1999change} has been used to detect the changepoint in the mean direction.
-Using the concept of `square of an angle' we now propose a test statistic to test the existence of a changepoint in the concentration, $[{E^2(\cos \Theta)+E^2(\sin \Theta)}]^{1/2}$, and using the `curved variance' we introduced a test for the mean direction $\left[\tan^{-1*} \left(\frac{E(\sin \Theta)}{E(\cos \Theta)}\right)\right]$.
-A similar idea has been extended to construct a test in concentration and/or mean direction in a sequence of angular data.
-Where $tan^{-1*}$ is the quadrant specific inverse of the tangent \cite[see][p13, Equation-1.3.5]{jammalamadaka2001topics}.
+The CUSUM technique \cite[see][]{grabovsky2001change} is used to construct the test statistic identifying the changepoint in the concentration.
+Using the concept of `square of an angle' we now propose a test statistic to test the existence of a changepoint in the concentration, $[{E^2(\cos \Theta)+E^2(\sin \Theta)}]^{1/2}$.
+A similar idea has been extended to construct a test in concentration and/or mean direction $\left[\tan^{-1*} \left(\frac{E(\sin \Theta)}{E(\cos \Theta)}\right)\right],$ in a sequence of angular data, where $\tan^{-1*}$ is the quadrant specific inverse is defined as